-These potential benefits are well described elsewhere on The Wildlife Trusts’ website page Why bring back the beaver?
+Further information on the potential benefits of beavers are well described on The Wildlife Trusts’ website page Why bring back the beaver?
 Publications on the Scottish Beaver Trial, Devon Beaver Project and Welsh Beaver Project are all available to download here.

 What is proposed for Cornwall?